IMPACTED DIESEL MERCEDES VEHICLES

 Car Information

-When the standardised emissions test conditions were present, the defeat device software allowed the vehicles to maximise efficiency of the emissions reduction technology, including AdBlue dosing and engine gas recirculation valves, to falsely comply with the NOx emission limits set forth by the Euro 5 and Euro 6 emission standards.
+Between roughly 2009 and 2019, Mercedes installed illegal defeat device software in millions of diesel cars worldwide.
+Much of the Mercedes diesel fleet approved under the Euro 5 or Euro 6 standard were subject to a recall.
+The purpose of this tampering software was to detect laboratory emission tests and/or reduce the use of AdBlue.
+When the standardised emissions test conditions were present, the tampered software enabled the vehicles to maximise the efficiency of emission reduction technology, including AdBlue dosing and recirculation valves for engine gases, in order to falsely comply with the NOx emission limits set by the Euro 5 and Euro 6 emission standards.

-In real world driving, however, the affected vehicles grossly exceed the legal limits for NOx emissions.
-This was done to decrease maintenance costs, stretch AdBlue refills to standard service intervals, and make the vehicles more competitive in the market.
+When these cars hit the road, they far exceeded the legal limits for NOx emissions.
+This was done to reduce maintenance costs, to stretch AdBlue refills to standard service intervals and to make the vehicles more competitive in the market.
+Besides the impact this had on your wallet, it may have (had) adverse effects on your health and the environment.

 Mercedes Response